MozillaItalia/Mozilla-Italia-l10n-guide/README.md

 Mozilla Italia has a renowned tradition of providing high quality and comprehensive localization just by resorting to the good will of volunteer translators.

-We always need the talent and passion of new volunteers to keep this project alive, however it's not easy to get a truly continuative collaboration.
+We always need the talent and passion of new volunteers to keep this project alive, however it’s not easy to get a truly continuative collaboration.
 Lately we started to wonder why…

 #### The problem
 * translation resources and instructions all over the place